-The 2020 Competition will be held during the 2020 season of An Appalachian Summer Festival on Thursday, July 2, at 6pm in Rosen Concert Hall at the Broyhill Music Center (813 Rivers Street, Boone, NC), on the campus of Appalachian State University.
+The 2024 Competition will be held during the 2024 season of An Appalachian Summer Festival on JULY 6 in Rosen Concert Hall at the Broyhill Music Center (813 Rivers Street, Boone, NC), on the campus of Appalachian State University.

 AUDIENCE CHOICE AWARD WINNER will receive a cash prize of $1,000.